scottanglr/flickr-image-search/README.md

 If the user scrolls quickly then there is no guarantee that columns will be an equal size.
 This could be mitigated by ensuring that images are added to the shortest column.
 However, if the flickr feed was not limited to 20 images then any whitespace would be filled by the component.

-# To run this project take a look at the scripts in the package.json file

 ## Available Scripts

 In the project directory, you can run: